chriskrycho/v4.chriskrycho.com/content/typing-your-ember/announcing-e-c-ts-1.1.0.md

 ++TODO: example in VS Code++

+(You'll see the same kinds of things in other editors, from Vim to IntelliJ IDEA.
+Visual Studio Code is just my current editor of choice.)

 ## Addon development

 As [promised with the 1.0 release](http://www.chriskrycho.com/2017/announcing-ember-cli-typescript-100.html#the-roadmap), 1.1 (though arriving much later than I hoped it would) includes support for developing addons with TypeScript.